supremonikk/supremonikk/README.md

 # Hey there 👋, I'm Nikko

 ## 👨‍🎓 Introduction
-I’m Nikko Virtudez, a Senior IT Student 🎓 from LSPU Sta.
-Cruz, who’s passionate about coding and exploring the analytics world 💻✨.
+I’m Nikko Virtudez, a Senior IT Student 🎓 with a strong interest in Business Intelligence (BI) and Analytics.
-Right now, I’m on a journey to grow as an analyst and build cool projects along the way 🚀.
+I enjoy working with data, exploring patterns, and using technology to turn numbers into insights that guide smarter decisions.

 ---

 ## 🎯 Goals
-- 🌱 Keep learning and upskill
-- 🛠 Build beginner-friendly projects and improve step by step
-- 📊 Dive deeper into data, analytics, and business intelligence
-- 🤝 Connect with other professionals and share knowledge
+-📊 Learn advanced data analytics and visualization techniques -🐍 Improve my coding skills in Python for data analysis -🗄️ Strengthen SQL knowledge for querying and managing data -🤖 Explore forecasting and machine learning for BI insights -💼 Build a portfolio of BI projects that solve real-world business problems

 ---

 ## 🛠 Skills

 **Project Management** 👨‍💼
+██████░░░░ 60%

+**Analytical** 📊
 █████░░░░░ 50%

-**Analytical** 📊
-████░░░░░░ 40%

 **Python** 🐍
 ███░░░░░░░ 30%